 This is a delicious curry made with leftover kebabs.
 Which actually weren’t so leftover for me as I purposely made far more than I needed the day before.
-The main spice blend to make this recipe is the Spicentice Tikka Sizzler – see my 20% off code below– which makes absolutely gorgeous Indian style kebabs that work so well as the main ingredient in Chicken Tikka Masala
+The main spice blend to make this recipe is the Spicentice Tikka Sizzler Which was gifted to me – my affiliate code SWDEBX20 gives you 20% off.
+It makes gorgeous Indian style kebabs that work so well as the main ingredient in Chicken Tikka Masala

 Spicentice also have a Tikka Masala kit which you can use and is amazing but sometimes I just like making my own and I am so delighted how it turned out.
 I never intended making a recipe for this – my curries are quite often just put together and simply work out.
 This one however, I measured my ingredients and know exactly how it was constructed.
 It all started with onions.
 I had seen a method online how to make caramelised onions without oil and I simply wanted to use the cooking method to make sweeter soft onions as a base for the curry sauce.
 The method is a little time consuming – apx 20 mins but they are so good.
 Unfortunately I don’t have step by step photos as I didn’t set off to document this recipe.
 The next time I make this curry I will most definitely use this method though and will try and remember to add photos to this blog post.
 Now one thing I didn’t add in this curry was hot spices.
 I don’t do heat and there is enough heat in the Spicentice Tikka Sizzler which the chicken is marinaded in to provide the heat – but if you like something to blow your socks off, feel free to add chilli flakes or fresh chilli – I wouldn’t though!